stefvhuynh/trello_clone/README.md

 an element, an AJAX request is sent to the server to update the current ordering of the elements.

-Todo: Enable board sharing with other users
+Todo: Enable board sharing with other users and add search bar